rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ### The Self Narrative

 We will extend the location narrative to include thoughts.
 We will call this the 'self narrative'.
 The location narrative now only exists as the autopilot's view of the self narrative.
 The self narrative will continue to be distilled into the important clips and sequences.
-This all remains a *story* with the usual ingredients - we will not invent anything new for thoughts.
-Aside from our minimalism principle, this also allows the autopilot and auto-planner to share clips and sequences with each other.
-When driving a car there will be a blend of physical actions and planning - if thinking and acting systems use the same data type and similar underlying machinery then this process will be much easier to engineer.

 #### Thoughts as Objects